fogonwater/we-are-here/3_living_things/README.md

 # Chapter Three: Living Things

+Notes and data sources for each spread in the Living Things chapter.
+Where programming was necessary to create a graphic, the code is provided in a sub-folder.

 ## 301 Teeming Masses

 Species estimates are difficult to obtain due to the large number of undiscovered species and contested definitions.
 We settled for a list of species counts in Te Ara.
 These numbers should be treated as approximations.
 The species silhouettes were drawn in Illustrator.
 The shape sizes are based on a [rectangular treemap](https://docs.google.com/spreadsheets/d/1J96Td3opCK37-G4oDCH7kO9xo29sn161KpisTgrvqeI/edit?usp=sharing), which was created using Google Sheets.